-As at 31 December 2021, the Fund's financial assets are cash and cash equivalents, investments measured at FVTPL, advance for allotment of shares and dividend receivable.
+As at 31 December 2021, the Fund's financial assets are cash and cash equivalent, investments measured at FVTPL and accrued special commission.

 Business model assessment

 The Fund makes an assessment of the objective of a business model in which an asset is held at a portfolio level because this best reflects the way the business is managed, and the information is provided to the Fund Manager.